-651: Real numbers, infinite sequences and series.
+Real numbers, infinite sequences and series.
+651:

-652: Continuous functions, differentiable functions and functions of bounded variation; Riemann-Stieltjes integral.
+Continuous functions, differentiable functions and functions of bounded variation; Riemann-652: Stieltjes integral.

-653: Measurable sets and functions, elementary theory of the Lebesgue integral.
+Measurable sets and functions, elementary theory of the Lebesgue integral.
+653:

 Basic analysis course for mathematics M.S. students, Mathematics Ph.D. students with incomplete prerequisites, and a few others.
 General work on writing proofs, and on analytic intuition.
-These courses are the preparation for the Qualifying Exam in Analysis.
+These courses are meant to prepare for the Qualifying Exam in Analysis.

-Math 722: Theory of Probability I

-Math 750: Real Analysis I

-Math 767: Introduction to the Theory of Approximation I
+Math 722: Theory of Probability I Math 750: Real Analysis I Math 767: Introduction to the Theory of Approximation I or: